saranyav91/portfolio_bootstrap/resume.md

 **Degree : Indian Institute of Technology Madras, Chennai, TamilNadu** (2009-2013)

-- Bachelors Degree, Chemical Engineering,
+- Bachelor's Degree, Chemical Engineering,
 - Obtained a BRANCH POSITION OF 1 in a class of 70, with an overall CGPA 9.03 and received the Reliance Heat transfer award for the same, on the 50th convocation at IIT Madras.